 Drosera peltata Thunb.
 APNI*

-Flowering: spring to summer.
+Flowering: April to February.

 Distribution and occurrence: Widespread in moist situations.